tcorbettclark/file-replicator/README.md

 Nothing is installed remotely.

-This has only been tested between two Linux machines.
+Tested and known to work between two Linux machines.
+Support for developing on macOS coming...

 # How it works